‘Teen Mom OG’ Star Ryan Edwards’ Wife Mackenzie Lashes Out At Jenelle Evans Over ‘Click Bait’ Article

 In response to the post, Standifer offered a statement to Evans in which she told the reality star and mother of three that she was getting sick and tired of her “click bait bullsh*t.”
 She also told Evans that she believed she had enough drama in her own life that would prevent her from having time to worry about what’s been happening with Edwards.

-According to Standifer, she doesn’t understand why Evans would chose to target her family on Instagram, especially after she’s stood up for the Teen Mom 2 in the past.
-As she explained, she’s defended Evans’ choice to continue to defend her controversial husband, David Eason, and now, she’ll do the same for herself.
+According to Standifer, she doesn’t understand why Evans would choose to target her family on Instagram, especially after she’s stood up for the Teen Mom 2 in the past.
+As she explained, she’s defended Evans’ choice to continue to stand by her controversial husband, David Eason, and now, she’ll do the same for herself.

 “But hey, anything to make a buck, huh?”
 Standifer concluded.